How Blockchain Technology Will Impact the Banking Industry detail are given below.

 What are the main benefits of blockchain for banking and finance?

-Security: A blockchain-based architecture eliminates single points of failure and eliminates the requirement for data to be held by third parties.
+- Security: A blockchain-based architecture eliminates single points of failure and eliminates the requirement for data to be held by third parties.

-Transparency: Blockchain standardizes shared procedures and provides all network members with a single source of truth.
+- Transparency: Blockchain standardizes shared procedures and provides all network members with a single source of truth.

-Trust: Transparent ledgers make it easier for several parties to communicate and reach agreements.
+- Trust: Transparent ledgers make it easier for several parties to communicate and reach agreements.

-Programmability: Blockchain enables the design and execution of smart contracts, which allow for the dependable automation of corporate processes.
+- Programmability: Blockchain enables the design and execution of smart contracts, which allow for the dependable automation of corporate processes.

-Privacy: Blockchain-enabled privacy solutions allow for selective data sharing between businesses.
+- Privacy: Blockchain-enabled privacy solutions allow for selective data sharing between businesses.

-Performance: The networks are designed to handle a large number of transactions while also allowing for interoperability across the many chains, resulting in a web of blockchains.
+- Performance: The networks are designed to handle a large number of transactions while also allowing for interoperability across the many chains, resulting in a web of blockchains.

 Quick settlement of funds using blockchain

-Sending money through the present banking system can be a time-consuming process that involves a variety of costs for both banksand clients, as well as additional verification and administration.
+Sending money through the present banking system can be a time-consuming process that involves a variety of costs for both banks and clients, as well as additional verification and administration.
 The legacy banking system has been unable to keep up with the rest of technology advancements in the age of instant connectivity.

 Blockchain technology enables a speedier, lower-cost means of payment that is available 24 hours a day, without borders, and with the same security guarantees as to the old system.